 - When your child is old enough to brush on their own, supervise and provide helpful instruction.

-- Schedule regular visits to see Clackamas pediatric dentist Dr. Jeremy Suess from a young age.
+- Schedule regular visits to see Clackamas general dentist Dr. Jeremy Suess from a young age.

 - Help your child eat a balanced diet without excess sugars.